SAP/cloud-sdk/style-guide.md

 ### Code Format for Inline Code

-Use code font to mark up code, such as
+Use code font to mark up code, such as class names, method names, HTTP status codes/verbs/content-types, env variables, console output, etc.

-- class names
-- method names
-- HTTP status codes/verbs/content-types
-- env variables
-- console output, etc.

 ✅ instance of the `BusinessPartner` entity class